byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_Installing_Testing.md

 Congratulations!
 You have Symbiflow up and working on your machine.

 If the above did not work, contact a Symbiflow TA for help.
 They can get you on the right path immediately.

+Once you have this all working you are ready to test your own designs using the instructions in []().